 Anyone a fan of the dentist?
 Not many people are.
 As for your dog, your vet is usually also their dentist, so it's a rare dog whose tail wags at the prospect of an oral exam.
 Therefore, it makes absolute sense on so many levels to look after their teeth and prevent problems.

 Tooth decay comes about because of the dynamic nature of tooth enamel.
 Far from being inert once a tooth has erupted, the enamel is constantly replenished by minerals in the saliva.
 When the mouth environment is altered in an unhealthy way, such as acid-producing bacteria feeding on food debris, the end result is holes in the tooth.
-What Nature gives, she also takes away, and when oral health tips in the opposite direction the result is tooth decay.
+When oral health is neglected, the result is tooth decay.

 Diet and Chews

 Sugary snacks damage our teeth.
-Similarly, food impacts on a dog's dentition.
+Similarly, food impacts a dog's dentition.

 When is your next dental checkup due?
 Don't forget the dog’s…

-Vet Health and Dental Check Up: A healthy adult dog needs a minimum of a yearly checkup.
+- Vet health and dental check-up: A healthy adult dog needs a minimum of a yearly check-up.
 A senior dog should be seen at least twice a year.
-This once-over includes dental health and is a chance to spot caries early.
+This once-over includes dental health and is a chance to spot decay early.
 This is important because a small area of caries can be filled, whereas a large cavity means tooth removal.

-Veterinary Dental Specialists: Most vet clinics would refer a dog with an early caries lesion to see a vet dental specialist.
+Veterinary dental specialists: Most vet clinics would refer a dog with an early tooth lesion to see a vet dental specialist.
 Much like a human dentist, they have all the facilities and equipment to drill and fill small areas of dental decay and save the tooth.